-The course also puts emphasis on examining how ideas and images are represented and explore how they relate to individual expression as well as social interpretation.
+images are represented and explore how they relate to individual expression as well as social interpretation.
 Students will have opportunity to investigate the fundamental formal languages of painting through different exercises and will gain a solid understanding of the connection between form and content.
 Studio practice will be supported by lectures and tutorials, which purpose to investigate the debates surrounding the role of contemporary painting.
 Regular class discussions will also be held to examine the work of art by contemporary painters in terms of their cultural context and stylistic concern.
 At the end of the course, students will be equipped with preparation skills to discuss in oral and written forms the conceptual and visual elements in their paintings.

-VART 2125 Visual Literacy in Chinese (3,4,0) (E) Painting

-Prerequisite: VART 1006 Introduction to Visual Arts II/Visual Arts Practice II or any GDCV courses offered by AVA or any Visual Arts courses
+VART 2125 Visual Literacy in Chinese Painting (3,4,0) Prerequisite: VART 1006 Visual Arts Practice II or any GDCV courses offered by AVA or any Visual Arts courses